 The first Waldorf school was founded in Stuttgart, Germany in 1919.
 Today there are over 1,100 Waldorf schools and almost 2,000 Waldorf kindergartens in more than 70 countries around the globe.
+Waldorf Schools are based on the pedagogical principles and methods of Austrian philosopher and educator Rudolf Steiner.
 The Centennial, Waldorf100, is an occasion to further develop Waldorf education for contemporary times, and focus more consciously on its global dimensions.
 In celebration of this milestone, Waldorf schools and communities worldwide are participating in exciting projects and initiatives.
 Here is a glimpse into the Waldorf School of Lexington’s projects:

 Postcard Exchange Project: During the 2018-2019 academic year, Waldorf schools around the world participated in a postcard exchange initiative to both broaden the perspective of students and celebrate the 100th anniversary of Waldorf education.
 Students from every Waldorf school created and sent a postcard to every other Waldorf school in the world.
 Each postcard was individually designed by a student, telling or showing something of their country, school, or self.
 This innovative global project has connected 1,100 students and schools to one another through individualized and artistically designed postcards, which have been arranged, by each school, into a map for public display.
 Stop by our main office to view the collection of postcards that WSL received from other Waldorf Schools.